sollano/forestmangr/README.md

 # forestmangr

-Set of functions for processing forest inventory data with methods such as simple random sampling, stratified random sampling and systematic sampling.
+Processing forest inventory data with methods such as simple random sampling, stratified random sampling and systematic sampling.
 There are also functions for yield and growth predictions and model fitting, linear and non linear grouped data fitting, and statistical tests.

 If you need any help, I’m available for consulting.
 If you find forestmangr useful, please consider supporting my efforts in developing